sunpy/ablog/docs/release/ablog-v0.2-released.rst

 ABlog v0.2 is released.
 This version comes with several new features:

-  * You can post a document multiple times, see :ref:`posting-and-listing-posting-sections` for details.
+  * You can post a document multiple times, see :ref:`posting-sections` for details.

-  * You can make notes of updates in a post using :rst:dir:`update` directive.
+  * You can make note of updates in a post using :rst:dir:`update` directive.

   * Blog feeds for authors, locations, categories, tags, and years